 In this article, we’ll take a look at the most common plumbing certifications—detailing what they mean for you as the consumer as well as the product—and share our practical checklist for how to narrow down your plumbing fixtures search to quality products from reputable companies.

-The purpose of plumbing certifications
+The purpose of certifications for bathroom plumbing fixtures

 From assuring the quality of materials to standardizing fitting sizes, many of the regulations and codes associated with bathroom plumbing fixtures are intended to promote consumer safety, reliable access to essential plumbing services, or practices related to environmental concerns and water conservation.
 Certifiers typically specialize in one of the following areas: